sandrohanea/whisper.net/readme.md

     <PackageReference Include="Whisper.net.Runtime.Cuda" Version="1.7.0" />
 ```

-Note: when using the GPU runtime, make sure you have the latest Nvidia drivers installed + Vulkan (if using it).
+Note: when using the GPU runtime, make sure you have the latest drivers and the dependency for each platform:

+- For Cuda, you need to have the latest NVidia drivers installed.
+- For Vulkan, you need to have the latest AMD drivers installed, and the Vulkan Runtime
+- For OpenVino, you need to have the OpenVino toolkit installed.

 ## Multiple Runtimes Support